Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

+AD.
 Savvy consumers know cost cutting on bills is essential to be a thrifty household.
 All savvy shoppers compare insurance, utility bills and mortgages before purchasing.
 This should be no different when looking at the cost of your family’s mobile phone bill.
-This collaborative post is designed to help you save money.

 Most UK households now have two or more devices and households with 2 teenagers can add another two to that.
 That’s 4 different bills with four different data plans!